Mavisan6/Assignment/README.md

 Raster files store pixel-based data and are accompanied by files like `.tfw` and `.tif.aux.xml` which contain georeferencing information and metadata.
 These files ensure that the raster data aligns correctly with the map coordinates.

 - **habcon.tiff**: A Habitat Connectivity map used to extract connectivity values and perform zonal statistics.
-This map is a product of a BSc Dissertation study.
+This map was previously created using Circuitscape as part of my [BSc dissertation project](https://www.linkedin.com/posts/mariavittoria-santarelli_sustainableagriculture-agroecological-community-activity-6954342396763504641-3Ndx?utm_source=share&utm_medium=member_desktop).

 ### Additional Contextual Data

 Additional shapefiles are provided for context and visualization purposes, not directly used in the analysis:

-- **nesting.shp**: Shows nesting sites of a specific bird species, provided by researcher Gianpasquale Chiatante.
+- **nesting.shp**: Shows nesting sites of a specific bird species, provided by the ornithologist [Gianpasquale Chiatante](https://www.researchgate.net/profile/Gianpasquale-Chiatante).
 - **urban.shp**: Represents urban areas within the study region.

 ### Important Notes